edgimar/Pweave/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. raw:: latex

+ \pagebreak
+ \section{Introduction}

 Introduction
 ------------
-Welcome to Pweave website and documentation.
 Pweave is a literate programming tool for Python that is developed after `Sweave <http://www.stat.uni-muenchen.de/~leisch/Sweave/>`_.
+And like Sweave it uses the `noweb <http://www.cs.tufts.edu/~nr/noweb/>`_ syntax.
 Pweave is a single python script that is able to weave a python code between “<<>>=” and “@” blocks and include the results in the document.
 Pweave is good for creating dynamic reports and tutorials.
+This documentation has been created using `Sphinx <http://sphinx.pocoo.org>`_ and you also download it as `pdf <http://mpastell.com/pweave/_static/Pweave-docs.pdf>`_.

 **Features**